-If you are new to the public sector market or are preparing a tender for the first time, then there are additional assessments you should make before bidding on public contracts.
+If you are new to the public sector market, then there are additional assessments you need to make if you want to win a tender.

 By looking through historical or current tenders in your field, you can discover what accreditations and qualifications are often requested.
 If there are standards that you have not met, you should address these before fully committing time and effort.